temporalio/temporal-learning/docs/tutorials/java/build-an-email-drip-campaign/index.md

             }
 ```

-With this code in place, users can send a `DELETE` request to the unsubscribe endpoint to cancel a Workflow.
+With this endpoint in place, users can send a `DELETE` request to `unsubscribe` with an email address in the request body to cancel the Workflow associated with that email address.
-This allows users to unsubscribe from the email list and prevent any further unwanted emails.
+This allows users to unsubscribe from the email list and prevent any further emails from sending.

-Now that you've added the ability to unsubscribe from the email list, your API server is complete, and you only need to add a class to run the server.
+Now that you've added the ability to unsubscribe from the email list, build your server app.

 ## Build the server app